keeweb/keeweb/README.md

 # KeePass web app (unofficial)

-This webapp can read KeePass databases.
+This webapp is a browser password manager compatible with KeePass databases.
 It doesn't require any server or additional resources.
-It can run either in browser, or as a desktop app.
+The app can run either in browser, or as a desktop app.

 ![screenshot](https://habrastorage.org/files/bfb/51e/d8d/bfb51ed8d19847d8afb827c4fbff7dd5.png)